 For full access including password protected recipes, please purchase my book.
+Available in Kindle or Paperback.
 Thank you for your support.

 One thing that really helps keep me on track is doing batch cooking once a week or so.
 I've batch cooked a number of things, but I like to keep it real basic.
 My latest is cooking a batch of rice, and a separate batch of beans.
 Then I put one half cup of each together in a baggie, and put it in the freezer.
 Now I can just pull one out of the freezer, reheat (2 min in microwave), add some steamed vegetables with it and a healthy lunch is ready to go!
 I got 13 individual servings out of it.
 2.5 cups uncooked rice and about the same amount of uncooked beans.
 Eating healthy does not have to be expensive or difficult.